ufal/npfl129/exam/questions.md

   by Bayesian inference (from the MAP estimate).
 [5]

-- Write down how $p(C_k | \boldsymbol x)$ is approximated in a Naive Bayes classifier, explicitly state the Naive Bayes assumption, and show how prediction is performed.
+- Write down how $p(C_k | \boldsymbol x)$ is approximated in a Naive Bayes classifier, explicitly state the Naive Bayes assumption, and show how is the prediction performed.
 [5]

 - Considering a Gaussian naive Bayes, describe how are $p(x_d | C_k)$ modeled
   (what distribution and which parameters does it have) and how we estimate it